top of page

 I hosted a game show.

-I once filmed days on one shoot and nights on another at the same time.
+I once filmed back to back days on one set and nights on another in the same week.

 I've been sidekicks, villains, jokers, cowboys, an angel and even a hero once or twice.